jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/notifications.md

 to which you agree if you
 confirm the invitation and,
 by so doing,
-your access to the ASM.
+your access to the ARM.
 At the end of the message,
 you will find two buttons,
 one to **Confirm access** and